Revokid/AuraBeats/README.md

 AuraBeats is a web application that provides personalized weather and music recommendations based on the user’s mood and current weather conditions.
 Users can input their city to get real-time weather data, and the app will suggest music playlists that match both the weather and the selected mood.

-Overview
-AuraBeats fetches the current weather data for a given city and matches it with music tracks that fit the weather condition, making it an ideal companion to brighten your day.
+#Overview
+AuraBeats is a web app designed to enhance your mood by pairing the current weather with music that complements it.

-Users can input a city and get the current weather conditions.
-The app will then suggest music tracks suited to the weather.
+Users can enter a city name to receive real-time weather updates.
+Based on the weather conditions, the app recommends music tracks that best match the atmosphere.

-The application is built using Node.js and Express.
+Built with Node.js and Express, AuraBeats offers a seamless experience, making it the perfect companion for any day, rain or shine.

 Installation
 Clone the repository: git clone